amitkashyap01/mongodbdemo/mongodb.md

 * Under the hood, it works as a Multikey Index as server is going to create a key for each unique word in the text where comma and hypen (-) are delimiters.

-* For in case of text, "MongoDB Long Sleeve T-Shirts"
+* For example, in case of text, "MongoDB Long Sleeve T-Shirts"
 * The text index key will be "mongodb", "long", "sleeve", "t", "shirts".
 * Please note that all the keys are in lowercase as text indexes are case insensitive.

 * Please note that with text indexes, there will be more keys to be examined, index size will be big, it takes more time to build index, more write time as well.

-##Collation
+## Collation
 * Collation allows users to specify langauge specific rules for String comparison
 * Collation can be defined at several different level like collection, index etc.
 * Collation have below options: